Pomax/are-we-flying/docs/index.md

 <img src="./images/server/server-diagram.png" alt="image-20230606182637607" style="display: inline-block; zoom: 80%;" />

-And to make our lives a little easier, we're going to be using the [socketless](https://www.npmjs.com/package/socketless) library to take care of the actual client/server management, so we can just focus on writing the code that's going to let us show a UI based on talking to MSFS.
+And as mentioned, to make our lives a little easier we're going to be using the [socketless](https://www.npmjs.com/package/socketless) library to take care of the actual client/server management, so we can just focus on writing the code that's going to let us show a user interface based on talking to MSFS.
 The nice thing about this library is that it does some magic that lets clients and servers call functions on each other "without knowing there's a network".
 If the server has a function called `test` then the client can just call `const testResult = await this.server.test()` and done, as far as the client knows, the server is just a local variable.
 Similarly, if the client has a function called `test` then server can call that with a `const testResult = await this.clients[...].test()` and again, as far as the server knows it's just working with a local variable.

 ## An .env file

-Let's start with an `.env` file that we'll be putting some environment variables without polluting the global environment:
+Let's start with an `.env` file for housing a few variables that we want to be using across all our code:

 ```env
 WEB_PORT=3000
 API_PORT=8080
 ```

+Nothing fancy, just two ports for now.

-## Socketless api and web servers
+## A socketless API, and web servers

 Before we look at the "real" code we need to write, let's quickly run through the code required to run our API server, which we'll put in `api-server.js`: